MchainNetwork/bulk-transfer-ui/README.md

 2. Interact with the Bulk Transfer UI in the browser.

-3. Use Metamask to approve and submit transactions to the Ethereum or Polygon zkEVM blockchain.
+3. Use Metamask to approve and submit transactions to the Ethereum, Polygon PoS or Polygon zkEVM blockchain.

 ## Usage